msoulier/blog/content/pages/my-resume.md

 material in this summary, please refer to the section entitled Experience, and the sections that follow it.

-1. Fifteen year's experience with [Mitel](http://www.mitel.com) as a software engineer, working on the Mitel 6000 Managed Application Server (formerly the E-Smith server and gateway), as well as applications on top of that server such as the Teleworker Solution
+1. Twenty-two year's experience with [Mitel](http://www.mitel.com) as a software engineer, working on the Mitel 6000 Managed Application Server (formerly the E-Smith server and gateway), as well as applications on top of that server such as the Teleworker Solution